• Skip to main content

 Dual Meridian artwork above underground train to gates.
 Photo: courtesy of Denver International Airport

 Just after the airport was built, she met some people at a conference in Denver who took her down there, and later she returned with her friend Phil Schneider.
 After that, Schneider turned up dead of an apparent suicide.
-Obviously, fellow theorists are skeptical about that and consider it more of an assassination.
+Fellow theorists are skeptical about that and consider it more of an assassination.
 Christopher went silent after that but has recently been working on a new film.

 Airport Layout and Other Buildings